 Can a capillary blood test be used for allergies?

 Yes, capillary blood tests can also be used to detect allergies.
-These tests are easy to perform and provide a convenient way to diagnose allergies without the need for a complex skin test.
-They allow a wide range of allergens to be tested with just a small drop of blood.
+These tests are easy to perform and offer a convenient way to diagnose allergies without the need for an elaborate skin test.
+They allow for testing a variety of allergens with just a small drop of blood.

-How quickly do I receive the results of an allergy test?
+How quickly will I receive the results of an allergy test?

-How quickly do I receive the results of an allergy test?
+How quickly will I receive the results of an allergy test?

 The results of an allergy test are usually available within a few days.
-You will receive a detailed evaluation of the allergens tested and find out which substances your body may be allergic to.
+You will receive a detailed analysis of the tested allergens and find out which substances your body may be allergic to.

 How do I prepare for an allergy test?